tomjoht/tomjoht.github.io/files/doc-navigation-wtd/design-principles-for-doc-navigation.md

 ## Action 2: Navigate from doc set to doc set

-After I right-sized the product sidebar, I had a handful of different sidebars to manage.
+After I right-sized the product sidebar at my company, I had a handful of different sidebars to manage.
 Remember I said the sidebar shouldn't be so massive that it contains endless pages of nested documentation.
 As a result, I had about 4 other sidebars scoped to somewhat different or related products.

 Additionally, there were some other doc sets that would be relevant to users, which were owned by other writers.
 I put a "Related Resources" section at the bottom of the sidebar that would allow users to easily navigate to other sidebars.

 <img src="../media/rasters/navamongdocsets.png"/>

-We also created a doc index page that listed all the different documentation across the site.
+We also created a [doc index page](https://developer.amazon.com/documentation) that listed all the different documentation across the site.

 ### Design principle: Progressive disclosure